PEXANE2/azure-docs.tr-tr/articles/iot-edge/how-to-install-iot-edge-kubernetes.md

 ---
-title: Kubernetes 'e IoT Edge yüklemesi | Microsoft Docs
+title: How to install IoT Edge on Kubernetes | Microsoft Docs
-description: Yerel bir geliştirme kümesi ortamı kullanarak Kubernetes 'e IoT Edge nasıl yükleneceğinizi öğrenin
+description: Learn on how to install IoT Edge on Kubernetes using a local development cluster environment
 author: kgremban
 manager: philmea
 ms.author: veyalla